Losing Ground & Gaining Perspective

 Having fished both sides of the river most of my life, I knew the land was drastically changed, especially around Empire.
 What used to be a beautiful patchwork of wetlands was now open water.
 Further along on our flight home, we could see Lafitte.
 There was very little separation between that town and big water, but before I could even process that, we were looking at the Greater New Orleans area.
 My grandfather’s last project before retiring from the Corps was the French Quarter floodwall.
 I wondered how much it could withstand should a hurricane come up the mouth of the river – everyone’s worst fear.
 When they made their calculations, were they banking on wetlands that are now diminished to slow a storm surge?

 As a child, the Gulf seemed very far away.
 That bird’s-eye view really gave me different perspective.
 Some of the surprise is the natural change of perspective that comes from growing up.Things are closer together than we realized.
 That’s normal.
-What’s not normal is the lost land that has brought the Gulf much closer than most of us would like to admit.
+What’s not normal is the lost land that has brought the Gulf much closer than most of us would like to admit. [pullquote]To do nothing is to abdicate the future of generations who would succeed us.
+Flying up in the air reveals that we don’t have as much time as we thought[/pullquote]Thankfully, some folks are calling us out of our denial, calling us to act while we still can.

 The Coastal Master Plan is the best way forward.
 It seems to be the best science for the best price.
 All of us will have to pay; some through taxes and others through changes in the ways we live and work, but it’s worth it.
 To do nothing is to abdicate the future of generations who would succeed us.
 Flying up in the air reveals that we don’t have as much time as we thought.
 All those places and names on the maps, the memories, and the adventures are connected through the lives of real people.
 I hope my descendants will have the privilege of recalling their own coastal memories when they fly over these marshes in future decades.